deejoe/hfoss-wiki/sugar-desktop-activity-development-quickstarts.md

 ## Using sugar-quickstart

+Follow the instructions in the README file of `liam/sugar-quickstart` and that of `FOSSRIT/sugar-quickstart` to build each activity.

 One important difference you should know about before using either repository is that the FOSSRIT quickstart is, more simply, a Sugar desktop activity source code repository, populated with the files and directories